Introduction to Other Current Assets

 The disadvantages are as follows:

-- There are times where an increment of one of the assets is offset by a decrease of another asset within the “other current asset” group.
-In such cases, there will be hardly any materialistic deviation to the total.
+- An increase in one asset from the “other current asset” group is sometimes balanced by a corresponding decrease in another asset.
+In such cases, there will be hardly any materialistic deviation from the total.

 - The value at times will be so insignificant that it is a waste of time for auditors to dig into such tiny figures.